oracle-livelabs/apex/online-book-store-app/6-add-to-cart/add-to-cart.md

     ![close dialog](images/6-8-2.2.png " ")

-3. Observe the total item number on the shopping cart entry in the navigation bar.
+3. Observe the total number of items on the shopping cart entry in the navigation bar

     ![close dialog](images/6-8-3.png " ")